Login

 Fig. 4—12 interest‑only payments.

-You can configure an interest‑only loan so the interest‑only period occurs at any point during the loan term.
-Although these loans are less common today, the Ultimate Financial Calculator makes it easy to compute and display interest‑only loan schedules.
+You can configure an interest‑only loan so that the interest‑only period occurs at any point during the loan term.
+These types of loans are less common today, but the Ultimate Financial Calculator makes it easy to compute and display them.

 Back to the Ultimate Financial Calculator.